pagantis/orders-api-client/README.md

 and confirms that the user has paid the order.
 Confirmed orders are processed and the loan is created.
 Once a loan is confirmed it is able to have refunds.

-A callbacks can be added to the order for notification of orders authorized or rejected.
+Several callbacks can be added to the order for notification of orders authorized or rejected.
 Also it is possible to list all the orders that are pending confirmation.

 ```php